Below are answers to the most commonly asked questions about the Nebraska Instructional Resource Center:

 What is the Registration of Blind Students?

 The Registration of Blind Students is a list of students with visual impairment within each school district currently registered for the Federal Quota Program.
 This list is generated annually by the American Printing House for the Blind.
-For your reference, here is a blank example of the Registration.
 NIRC will provide current information annually.
-The current Registration of Blind Students needs to be updated by the Teacher of the Visually Impaired and returned to the NIRC Coordinator by February 15.
+The current Registration of Blind Students needs to be updated by the Teacher of the Visually Impaired and returned to the NIRC staff by February 15.

 What documentation of blindness do I need to send NIRC?